Museum Passes

 Pass admits up to 4 visitors with a co-payment of $5 per person.

 Advance tickets for timed entry are required.
-Call library to get discount code.
-Bring library pass with you to museum.
+Reserve a pass to get an email with the promotional code to purchase your discounted tickets.

 *The museum asks that all requested passes be redeemed online with the Groton Public Library promo code at least 48 hours prior to visiting.